tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

   deriving Eq
 ```

-We’ll come back to the `ParseError` type - which will be returned in the case of unexpected input, but we can see that a successful Parse is going to produce a `Result` which has two fields -- more `Input` (the part of the input remaining after we took a bit off and parsed it), and an `a`, a type parameter that we may specify for concrete `Parser` instances.
+We’ll come back to the `ParseError` type - which will be returned in the case of unexpected input, but we can see that a successful Parse is going to produce a `Result` which has two fields—more `Input` (the part of the input remaining after we took a bit off and parsed it), and an `a`, a type parameter that we may specify for concrete `Parser` instances.

 The `Parser` and the `ParseResult` types are pretty abstract.
 They say nothing about what precise `Input` string we are going to parse, or what type `a` we are going to return in the result.
 This is the strength of the parser, allowing us to build up sophisticated parsers for different input grammars through composition using [instances of Function, Applicative and Monad](/parsercombinators/#instances), and the `ParseResult` parameter `a` allows us to produce whatever we want from the parsers we create.